spacebanana420/scalazip/doc/switches.md

 ```scala
 def setZipEncryption(mode: String): List[String]
 ```
 Sets the encryption algo to use.
 This is only supported for zip archives.
+If an unsupported mode is given, it will default to ```aes256```

 The supported modes are:
 * zipcrypto